 Do you suffer from tooth sensitivity?
 Hot or cold temperatures, sweet or sour foods and drinks, and deep cavities or fillings often trigger this problem.
 Tooth sensitivity affects numerous people, with an estimated 45 million Americans dealing with this frustrating problem!
-At Old Greenwich Dental Associates, we want to help you identify the root cause of your sensitive teeth and help you improve your dental comfort today.
+At Old Greenwich Dental Center, we want to help you identify the root cause of your sensitive teeth and help you improve your dental comfort today.

 Sensitive Teeth – Why Does This Happen?